virtualistic/virtualistic.github.io/_posts/2023-07-22-how-to-clean-up-docker-container-log-files-quick-fix.md

 docker ps | grep 5d2d8174212
 kube-apiserver
 ```
-In my case the result was: `kube-apiserver`  (your result could be different )
+In my case the result was: `kube-apiserver`  (your result could be different).\
+The contents of this local log is also forwarded to an external logging instance so we can get away with cleaning it up.

 - Optional step to verify if this container is really using that json log file:
 ```bash